Explore the data and map solar energy

 Your statistics may differ slightly from the example image.

-The entire neighborhood has the potential to produce over 20,000 MWh.
+The entire neighborhood has the potential to produce almost 29,000 MWh per year.

-In this tutorial, you accomplished your goal and determined the solar power potential of the Glover Park neighborhood in Washington, D.C.
+In this tutorial, you determined the solar power potential of the Glover Park neighborhood in Washington, D.C.
 To do so, you used a DSM to create a solar radiation raster layer, as well as slope and aspect raster layers.
 Then, you identified suitable rooftops for solar panels and calculated how much power these rooftops could generate.

 Your results represent a yearly average estimate.
 However, solar-based electric power production varies according to the season, as day length and hours of sunlight change.
 You could also perform this tutorial's workflow for specific days of the year, such as the winter and summer solstices and the fall and spring equinoxes, to determine the highest, lowest, and medium solar power production values.

-You can replicate this workflow for any community, as long as you have building footprints and a DSM.
+You can replicate this workflow for any community, as long as you have a building footprints layer and a DSM.
 Many communities provide open GIS data.
 The data for this tutorial was acquired from the Open Data DC website.
+The building footprints layer was downloaded from the site and clipped to the area of interest.
+A lidar point cloud dataset downloaded from the site was used to derive the DSM.
+You can learn how to derive a DSM from a lidar point cloud in the Extract 3D buildings from lidar data tutorial.

-You can find more tutorials such as this on the Introduction to Imagery & Remote Sensing page.
+You can find more tutorials such as this in the Introduction to Imagery & Remote Sensing tutorial collection.